-Observing the Tree of Life, we see that one sphere, or Sephiroth as they're known, has pathways connecting it to all the other Sephiroth except the lowest one.
-It's the Sephiroth right in the middle of the Tree called Tiphareth.
+Observing the Tree of Life, we see that one sphere, or Sephira as they're known individually, has pathways connecting it to all the other Sephiroth except the lowest one.
+It's the Sephira right in the middle of the Tree called Tiphareth.
 The English word for it is Beauty and its key number is 6.

 We can begin receiving qabalistic insight by learning and observing all the correspondances to Tiphareth.
 We do this by looking at the tables in 777 that start on page 2.
 The small column of numbers to the right of every table represents the key scale where you find the key numbers.
 So, for Tiphareth, we look at the row beside the number 6 on every table.
 The first English table tells us that this is the Sphere of Sol, the Sun.
 As we go through the tables, it's not surprising to see all the Sun Gods associated with Tiphareth: Ra, Apollo, Christ, Buddha, Krishna, etc.